abhitekula/CourseProject/MetapyDocker/README.md

 ## Adding additional python dependencies
 Update the requirements.txt with the additional pypi dependencies and rebuild the docker image.

-Ex: add scipy to requirements to txt to install scipy dependencies
+Ex: add scipy to requirements.txt to install scipy and its dependencies

 ## Resources
 * Metapy - https://github.com/meta-toolkit/metapy